 Through scientific oil analysis, one can monitor the oil’s condition at select intervals so that you can understand and learn what is happening inside your motor.

 Think of an oil analysis much like having your blood tested by your doctor in a laboratory.
 Your doctor draws your blood, sends it off to a lab, and the results will show the condition of your blood.

-Its the same concept for your engine’s oil.
-The oil is the lifeblood for your engine to have the protection it needs.
+It’s the same concept for your engine’s oil.
+The oil is the lifeblood for your engine’s critical parts to have the protection they need.
 By drawing a sample of engine oil and sending it off to the lab, there is a lot of interesting data that such an oil analysis can provide.

-At the end of the day, a quality high performance synthetic oil should be able to provide a much longer drain interval and service life than a conventional engine oil.
+At the end of the day, a quality high-performance synthetic oil should be able to provide a much longer drain interval and service life than conventional engine oil.

 Synthetic Oils Deliver Better Value

 You may have heard that 100% pure synthetic engine oils may cost more than regular standard conventional oil.
 So, you may have difficulty justifying paying a higher price for such a product.